kalyaninamuduri/aaz/Commands/workloads/sap-database-instance/_start.md

         workloads sap-database-instance start --sap-virtual-instance-name <vis-name> -g <resource-group-name> -n <db-instance-name>
     ```

-- Start Database instance of the SAP system using the Azure resource ID of the instance: Currently start action is supported for SAP HANA Database only
+- Start Database instance of the SAP system using the Azure resource ID of the instance.
+Currently start action is supported for SAP HANA Database only
     ```bash
         workloads sap-database-instance start --id <resource-id>
     ```

-- Start Database instance of the SAP system with Virtual Machine: Currently start action is supported for SAP HANA Database only
+- Start Database instance of the SAP system and its underlying Virtual Machine.
+Currently start action is supported for SAP HANA Database only
     ```bash
         workloads sap-database-instance start --sap-virtual-instance-name <vis-name> -g <resource-group-name> -n <db-instance-name> --start-vm
     ```